-ManpowerGroup held a non-binding shareholder advisory vote at its 2017 Annual Meeting of Shareholders to approve the compensation of ManpowerGroup's NEOs, also known as "Say on Pay."
-This shareholder resolution was approved by approximately 91% of the votes cast.
-This was the fourth consecutive year we received a say on pay result above 90%, which we believe demonstrates our shareholders' satisfaction with the alignment of our NEOs' compensation with the Company's performance.
+ManpowerGroup held a non-binding shareholder advisory vote at its 2018 Annual Meeting of Shareholders to approve the compensation of ManpowerGroup's NEOs, also known as "Say on Pay."
+This shareholder resolution was approved by approximately 92% of the votes cast.
+This was the fifth consecutive year we received a say on pay result above 90%, which we believe demonstrates our shareholders' satisfaction with the alignment of our NEOs' compensation with the Company's performance.
 In some years, this result has been as high as 98%.
-Accordingly, we have not made significant changes to the compensation program for 2018.
+Accordingly, we have not made significant changes to the compensation program for 2019 in response to this vote.